tobyreid/tobyreid.github.io/_posts/2025-11-29-securing-terraform-secrets-with-git-crypt-and-github-actions.md

 error: inappropriate ioctl for device
 ```

-I spent hours fighting GPG agents, loopback pinentries, and allow-preset-passphrase configurations only to realize I was doing it wrong.
+I spent hours fighting GPG agents, loopback pinentries, and allow-preset-passphrase configurations.
+I was working under the mistaken impression that the correct path was to add a GPG collaborator to git-crypt and then load their private key as a GitHub Secret.
+I eventually realized that treating the CI runner like a human user was exactly the wrong approach.

 Here is the robust, crash-proof way to combine git-crypt, Terraform, and GitHub Actions without fighting GPG agents.